xtianatilano/omnipay-ipay/README.md

 **Ipay driver for the Omnipay PHP payment processing library**

 [Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 5.3+.
-This package implements Dummy support for Omnipay.
+This package implements Ipay support for Omnipay.

 ## Installation